Jellyfin: Web Browser vs. Native App Energy Consumption Comparison

 Conclusion

-Our study compared the energy consumption of streaming Fast & Furious through the Jellyfin web browser interface and the Jellyfin native app.
+Our study compared the energy consumption of streaming videos through the Jellyfin web browser interface and the Jellyfin native app.
 The results shows that both methods follow a similar power usage pattern, with an initial spike (~18W) followed by stabilization.
-However, the browser tends to have a slightly higher median energy consumption and fewer extreme dips than the app, indicating a steadier baseline.
-At the same time, the browser occasionally shows short bursts of activity that keep its peak power levels slightly elevated.
+However, the browser tends to have a significantly higher median energy consumption and more peaks than the app, indicating a less steady baseline.
+At the same time, the browser occasionally shows short bursts of activity that keep its peak power levels elevated.
+We also conclude from the violin plots that browser energy usage is unstable.
+As we see normal distributed spread of energy usage compared to the app version, for which the energy usage is very stable.

-While these findings provide insight into the energy efficiency of both approaches, our study had some limitations.
-We only tested one video codec, used a single hardware setup, and measured energy consumption over a short period.
-As a result, the findings may not fully apply to other conditions.
+While these findings provide insight into the energy efficiency of both approaches, our study had some limitations which should be kept in mind.
+As a result, the findings may not fully apply to all other scenarios.
+But, given these limitations and this scenario we can conclude that a user should use the native version over the browser version of Jellyfin.